Professional Development Webinars

 - All requests subject to availability

 Prior to the webinar, a National Archives educator will work with you in advance to determine what the webinar will cover.
 Topics may include:

 Questions?
 Contact DistanceLearning@nara.gov

-Get ready for Constitution Day by exploring resources from the National Archives for teaching the Constitution in your classroom.
-Discover how you can bring the big ideas of the Constitution to life with primary sources on DocsTeach.org, check out lesson plans from the Center for Legislative Archives, and learn about our free distance learning programs on the Constitution.
+Get ready for Bill of Rights Day (December 15) by exploring resources from the National Archives for teaching the Bill of Rights in your classroom.
+Discover primary sources that show the Bill of Rights in Action on DocsTeach.org, check out lesson plans and the Congress Creates the Bill of Rights app from the Center for Legislative Archives, and learn about our free distance learning programs on the Bill of Rights.
 This webinar is suitable for all educators.